The Learning Center(TLC)

 Tools and Programs in the TLC

-Immanuel strives to provide a superior, well-balanced literacy program.
-Our process begins with high-quality instruction and the universal screening of all children in the general education classroom using DIBELS, running records, and other assessment tools.
+Immanuel strives to provide a superior, well-balanced literacy and math program.
+Our process begins with high-quality instruction and the universal screening of all children in the general education classroom using various assessment tools.

-Our primary method of reading assessment for ALL students in grades K – 6 is DIBELS Next (Dynamic Indicators of Basic Early Literacy Skills) which is a tool used to help identify students who may need additional support in order to become proficient readers.
-DIBELS establishes student benchmarks and targeted levels of growth for all students, as well as helps determine the effectiveness of our core reading program, based on analysis of overall student data.
+Our primary method of reading assessment for ALL students in grades K-4 is Acadience Reading which is a tool used to help identify students who may need additional support in order to become proficient readers.
+Acadience establishes student benchmarks and targeted levels of growth for all students, as well as helps determine the effectiveness of our core reading program, based on analysis of overall student data.

-Reading Horizons provides explicit and systematic reading instruction.
-Reading Horizons Discovery is used for grades K-3, and Reading Horizons Elevate is used for grades 4 and up.
+Reading Horizons provides explicit and systematic phonics instruction.
+Reading Horizons Discovery is used for grades K-3.

 Immanuel has been approved for free resources through Bookshare, which is funded through the US Department of Education Office of Special Education Programs (OSEP), and offers a FREE online library of digital books for people with qualified learning disabilities.
 Through Bookshare, qualified students get access to tens of thousands of digital books over the Internet, as well as assistive reading tools that can help them to read and study independently.
 These free downloads include school textbooks, most of which are available in print and audio form.